Round barns in Illinois

-Round Barns in Illinois was the subject of a Multiple Property Submission to the National Register of Historic Places in the U.S. state of Illinois.
+Round barns in Illinois were the subject of a multiple property submission to the National Register of Historic Places in the U.S. state of Illinois.
 The submission consists of 18 Illinois round barns located throughout the state.
 The list had major additions in 1982 and 1984.
 In 1983, 1992 and 2003 one property was added to the submission and in 1994 a historic district at the University of Illinois, including three round barns, was added to the submission and the National Register of Historic Places.
 The highest concentration of round barns on the submission occurs in Stephenson County.
 Five Stephenson County round barns were added to the National Register on February 23, 1984.